Charl-AI/MNIST-in-every-framework/README.md

 | JAX               | <ul><li>- [ ] </li></ul>    | <ul><li>- [ ] </li></ul> | <ul><li>- [ ] </li></ul>    | <ul><li>- [ ] </li></ul> | <ul><li>- [ ] </li></ul> |
 | Haiku             | <ul><li>- [ ] </li></ul>    | <ul><li>- [ ] </li></ul> | <ul><li>- [ ] </li></ul>    | <ul><li>- [ ] </li></ul> | <ul><li>- [ ] </li></ul> |

 You might notice that I have only given the rough score that each method attains, not specific scores for each method/framework combination.
 This is because these competitions are gentle introductions to different areas of machine learning and this repository serves as an introduction to the most popular deep learning frameworks.
 It's worth noting that these competitions seem to suffer from overfitting on the public leaderboards (for example, the MNIST competition has submissions with 100% accuracy!).
 I am not particularly interested in this extreme game of tuning/overfitting, so this repository will focus on implementing methods that can give good, robust results out of the box.
+This is also why I avoid diving into feature engineering, XGBoost, or traditional ML methods in this project (even though they are all good methods for these competitions) - I am a deep learning researcher, not a Data Scientist!

 ## Installation